rankjie/dbcover/README.md

 # Query
-# All promises returned by Query or findBy, will be resolved with a set of instances ( first()/findByIndeices will return just one object )
+# All promises returned by Query or findBy, will be resolved with a set of instances ( first() and findByIndeices which has `uniq:true` will return just one object )
 # Or, rejected with errors.
-promise = User.find(userId: 123).first()
+promise = User.findById(123)
 # You can append '__gt' or '__lt' to the field name, that would equals to '>' and '<'
 promise = User.find(age: 30, created__gt: 2334343).first()
 promise = User.find(age__lt: 30, created: 2334343).first()